About Falcon Lake Fiddle Camp

 A huge thank you to Falcon Trails resort for sponsoring this event!

 We welcome musicians of all ages and playing abilities.
 However, we do have a few basic requirements:

-Fiddlers: Beginner fiddle players should have a minimum of one year's playing experience.
+Fiddle Players: Beginner fiddle players should have a minimum of one year's playing experience.
 If you can play Boil them Cabbages and/or Liza Jane comfortably at an upbeat tempo, then you are good to go.
-If you are unsure, please feel free to contact me.

 Please note: The lake-front cabins will also be used as teaching spaces during the day, from 9:00-11:45am and 1:00-2:30pm both days.
 Family members are welcome to stay and listen, hang out in the ski chalet, or enjoy the great outdoors during this time.